UPDATE: this position is filled. Thank you for your interest!

 5. How much and how will I be paid?

 You will be paid US$10 per 100 words of the script.
-To give you an idea, for an average script of about 3 minutes reading, you would earn roughly US$45.
+To give you an idea, for an average script of about 4 minutes reading, you would earn about US$55.
 We will let you know exactly how much you would be paid for each script beforehand.

-You will be paid promptly after we receive and accept the audio file(s) – this would take 2-3 business days.
+You will be paid promptly after we approve the audio file(s) – this would take 2-3 business days.
 We only use Paypal, you will need to have a Paypal account.
 Please note that Paypal does take a small fee out of the payment total.

 6. How often will you have jobs for me?